MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/working-with-managed-desktop/admin-support.md

 1. Update the editable information, add attachments to the case, or add a note for the Service Engineering team.
 1. Select **Save**.

 Once a case is resolved, it can no longer be edited.
-If a request has been resolved for less than 24 hours you'll see the option to **reactivate** instead of **Edit**.
+If a request has been resolved for less than 24 hours, you'll see the option to **reactivate** instead of **Edit**.
 Once reactivated, you can again edit the request.

 ### Provide feedback